-Although the region's share declined from the previous season, the Tangier Sound/Lower Mainstem region, including the Nanticoke, Wicomico and Honga rivers, Pocomoke Sound and Fishing Bay, was again the dominant harvest area, accounting for nearly 50% of the 2014-15 landings (Table 6).
-Outside of Tangier Sound proper, which contributed 20.3% of the landings, the highest percentage of the harvests (16.1%) came from Broad Creek, a tributary of the Choptank River with a much smaller area.
-The regions experiencing harvest increases or decreases were almost evenly split, but the losses in a given region were more substantial than the gains.
-The most substantial changes in Maryland landings between the 2013-14 and 2014-15 seasons were:
+The Tangier Sound/Lower Mainstem region, including the Nanticoke, Wicomico and Honga rivers, Pocomoke Sound and Fishing Bay, was again the dominant harvest area, accounting for 41% of the 2015-16 landings, although this region's share of landings declined from the previous season (Table 6).
+Outside of Tangier Sound proper, which contributed 24.1% of the landings, the highest percentage of the harvests (17.6%) came from Broad Creek, a tributary of the Choptank River with a much smaller area.
+The regions experiencing harvest increases or decreases were almost evenly split, but the losses in a given region were greater than the gains.
+The most substantial changes in Maryland landings between the 2014-15 and 2015-16 seasons were: